temporalio/features/features/activity/cancel_try_cancel/README.md

 * The workflow immediately resolves the activity with its result being cancelled
 * Server will notify the activity cancellation has been requested via a response to activity heartbeating
-* The activity may ignore the cancellation request if it explicitly chooses to do
+* The activity may ignore the cancellation request if it explicitly chooses to

 ## Feature implementation